ffes/npptags/docs/wishlist.rst

 -  When ``Jump to Tag`` is used and there is no database, ask to generate it and then jump to the tag.

--  Investigate the new JSON output of Universal Ctags instead of the traditional ``tags`` output.
-Not sure if there is a real advantage for the plug-in.

 -  Expand the tree item of a generic language if there is only one type.

 -  Allow ``Enter``-key to be used to go to tag from the tree.